Lexpedite/blawx/INSTALL.md

 ## Deployment

 Blawx is alpha software that should not be used for production purposes.
-However, if you want to deploy it for learning or experimental purposes, the provided docker configuration should not be used.
+However, if you want to deploy it in a public or shared environment for learning or experimental purposes, the provided docker configuration may not be appropriate.
 Instead, it should be modified to follow the process for deploying a Django app.
 See [the Django documentation](https://docs.djangoproject.com/en/4.0/howto/deployment/) for more details.